dbsteward/dbsteward-go/README.md

 - `TODO(go,nth)` - nice-to-haves. things that we should come back and fix or clean up as part of this rewrite, but not critical
 - `TODO(feat)` - feature work, bug fixes, improvements.
 Things that don't have to do with the go port. these are either carry-overs from the old codebase, or things I notice as I go.
 - `TODO(go,3)` - marking areas I know for sure I want to fix as part of the 3.0 refactor
+- `TODO(go,4)` - marking thoughts I have about what I'd like to change as part of the 4.0 refactor

+In general, for each of `pgsql`, `mysql`, and `mssql`, we need to implement `build`, `diff`, and `extract` codepaths. `pgsql` additionally/conditionally supports `slony` as a replication appliance.
+Finally, there's a handful of miscellaneous utility functions.

+Once most things have solidified (I'm still changing idioms and whatnot frequently), we'll need to start writing unit tests, starting with those defined in old DBSteward, then onto the rest of the new code.

+I've been trying to keep this README up-to-date as I change things and think about where I want things to go, but at the moment it's not guaranteed to be an accurate depiction of the current state of affairs.
+At the time of writing, I mostly have pgsql builds at parity with the legacy code, and am working my way through pgsql diffing.

+At the moment, I (@austinhyde) am the only one actively working on this, and as such, am just pushing to master, working my way through pgsql codepaths, comparing outputs to original DBSteward outputs.
+If you would like to contribute, please open an issue and let me know, and I can start breaking work up into tickets so we don't step on each other's toes and we can communicate any changes.

 ## Differences from PHP codebase